Audre Lorde Project - Manhattan

 Alok Vaid-Menon, Communications & Grassroots Fundraising Program Coordinator (212) 463-0342 ext.
 15 email alokalp [dot] org

-Alok is a trans/national queer south asian solidarity activist and cultural worker who has organized with racial, economic, and gender justice movements in india, south africa, palestine, and currently new york. they are committed to a media making practice that shifts paradigms, redistributes resources, and builds the collective power of queer and trans people of color.
+Alok is a trans femme south asian solidarity activist and cultural worker who has organized with racial, economic, and gender justice movements in india, south africa, palestine, and currently new york. they are committed to a media making practice that shifts paradigms, redistributes resources, and builds the collective power of femmes of color.

 Cara Page, Executive Director (212) 463-0342 ext.
 18 email cpagealp [dot] org